zarr-developers/geozarr-spec/CONTRIBUTING.md

 ### Convention coverage

-Each qualifying implementation MUST support at least one complete GeoZarr convention (geo-proj, spatial, or multiscales), including all required fields defined by the convention's JSON Schema.
+Each qualifying implementation MUST support at least one complete GeoZarr convention (proj, spatial, or multiscales), including all required fields defined by the convention's JSON Schema.

 Partial support does not count toward the 3-implementation threshold for that convention.